Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming: Results

-As proved in \cite{Bragin20}, the optimal dual solutions are $\lambda_1^{*} = 0.6$ and $\lambda_2^{*} = 0.$ Within the SLBLR method, inequality constraints are converted to equality constraints after introducing slack variables.
-Within this example only, $\gamma$ will be not chosen as $\gamma = \frac{1}{6},$ rather, a range of values will be tested to demonstrate robustness.
-In Figure \ref{Fig2}, the decrease of the corresponding distances from current multipliers to the optimal multipliers ($\|\lambda^k-\lambda^*\|$) is shown.
-The results are also compared to those of the Surrogate Lagrangian Relaxation method.
+As proved in \cite{Bragin20}, the optimal dual solutions are $\lambda_1^{*} = 0.6$ and $\lambda_2^{*} = 0.$ Inequality constraints are converted to equality constraints after introducing slack variables.
+In Figure \ref{Fig2}, the decrease of the corresponding distances from current multipliers to the optimal multipliers ($\|\lambda^k-\lambda^*\|$) is shown, and the SLBLR method is compared with the Incremental Subgradient method \cite{Nedic01} and the Surrogate Lagrangian Relaxation method \cite{SLR}.

-As demonstrated in Figure \ref{Fig2}, the SLBLR method converges fast for a wide range of values of $\gamma$ (from 0.05 to 0.4).
+Within the SLBLR method, the equation \eqref{eq23} is used to detect divergence, and $\zeta = \frac{1}{2}$ is used to set stepsizes within \eqref{eq29}.
+In essence, only one hyperparameter was required, which has a quite simple explanation - ``when the stepsize is `too large,' cut the stepsize in half.''
+As demonstrated in Figure \ref{Fig2}, the SLBLR method converges fast with $\|\lambda^k-\lambda^*\|$ decreasing roughly along a straight line on a log-scale graph suggesting that the rate of convergence is likely linear as expected.

+As for the Incremental Subgradient method, two hyperparameters are required: $R$ and $\delta$ (corresponding values used are shown in parentheses in the legend of Figure \ref{Fig2} (left)).
+A trial-and-error analysis indicated that ``acceptable'' values are $R=0.25$ and $\delta = 24.$ Increasing or decreasing $R$ to $0.5$ and $0.125$, respectively, do not lead to improvements.
+Likewise, increasing or decreasing $\delta$ to 48 and 12, respectively, do not lead to improvements as well. ``Plateau'' regions in the figure are caused by the fact that as stepsizes get smaller, a larger number of iterations is required for multipliers to travel the predetermined distance $R$; during these iterations, stepsizes are not updated and multipliers may oscillate around a neighborhood of the optimum without getting closer.
+While the above difficulty can be alleviated and convergence can be improved by hyperparameters $\tau$, $\beta$, and $R_l$ as reviewed in Supplementary Information Section \ref{Supp}, however, a larger number of hyperparameters would be required.

+As for the SLR method, several pairs of hyperparameters ($M$ and $r$) have been used as well (corresponding values used are shown in parentheses in the legend of Figure \ref{Fig2} (right)), yet, without exceeding the performance of the SLBLR method.

+Herein lies the advantage of the novel SLBLR method: the decision-based principle behind computing the ``level'' values.
+This is in contrast to the problem-dependent choice of hyperparameters $R$ and $\delta$ within the Subgradient-Level \cite{Goffin99} and Incremental Subgradient \cite{Nedic01} methods, and the choice of $M$ and $r$ within Surrogate Lagrangian Relaxation \cite{SLR, Bragin19} (see Sections \ref{sec1} and \ref{Supp} for more detail).